 The Tales are small LARPs, which means 1-3 pages of material for each character in the Tale.
 This is a lot of reading, which you should be aware of, up front.
 If you need an accommodation, please let us know ASAP, so we can determine if and what we can do.

 Ask your friends who have played this game.
 They will tell you this game is well worth ten hours of your time.
-It isn't rerun very often, because of the effort it takes to do so, but it's the TNT Productions game we're most often asked to rerun.
+It isn't rerun very often, because of the effort it takes to do so, but it's the game I'm most often asked to rerun.